Updated March 2025

 GRI Indicator LA1

-Breakdown of workforce, where possible, by region/country, status, employment type (fulltime or part-time), employment contract (definite or indefinite), conjunction with other employers (e.g. temp agencies): automotive manufacturers should also provide data on the occupational distribution of their workforce according to these segments.
+Breakdown of the workforce, where possible, by region/country, status, employment type (full-time or part-time), employment contract (definite or indefinite), and conjunction with other employers (e.g., temp agencies): automotive manufacturers should also provide data on the occupational distribution of their workforce according to these segments.

 GRI Indicator LA9